dschnare/el-ementjs/Readme.md

 # Overview

-El is a module based on the [laconic ](https://github.com/joestelmach/laconic) project.
+El-ementjs is a module based on the [laconic ](https://github.com/joestelmach/laconic) project.
 This module exports a single function that will create DOM elements.

 The following changes have been introduced to the original laconic project: